George F. Hoar: Other interests

 In 1865, Hoar was one of the founders of the Worcester County Free Institute of Industrial Science, now the Worcester Polytechnic Institute.

 Hoar was active in the American Historical Association and the American Antiquarian Society, serving terms as president of both organizations.
 He was elected a member of the American Antiquarian Society in 1853, and served as vice-president from 1878 to 1884, and then served as president from 1884 to 1887.
 In 1887 he was among the founders of the American Irish Historical Society.
-He was a regent of the Smithsonian Institution in 1880 and a trustee of the Peabody Museum of Archaeology and Ethnology.
+He was a regent of the Smithsonian Institution in 1880, an overseer of Harvard University from 1896, and a trustee of the Peabody Museum of Archaeology and Ethnology.
 Through his efforts, the lost manuscript of William Bradford's Of Plymouth Plantation (1620–1647), an important founding document of the United States, was returned to Massachusetts, after being discovered in Fulham Palace, London, in 1855.

 Hoar was elected a Fellow of the American Academy of Arts and Sciences in 1901.
 His autobiography, Autobiography of Seventy Years, was published in 1903.
 It appeared first in serial form in Scribner's magazine.

+In 1904, he was one of several high-profile investors who backed the Intercontinental Correspondence University, but the institution folded by 1915.
 He attended the Unitarian Church of All Souls in Washington, D.C.

 Hoar enjoyed good health until June 1904.
 He died in Worcester on September 30 of that year and was buried in Sleepy Hollow Cemetery, Concord.
 After his death, a statue of him was erected in front of Worcester's city hall, paid for by public donations.